labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step4.md

 print(f"Peak memory usage (row-oriented): {peak / 1024 / 1024:.2f} MB")
 ```

-Output:
+The output should be something like this:

 ```
 Current memory usage (row-oriented): 170.23 MB
 Peak memory usage (row-oriented): 190.05 MB
 ```

-The column-oriented approach uses significantly less memory!
+As you can see, the column-oriented approach uses significantly less memory!

-Let's test that we can still analyze the data as before:
+Let's also test that we can still analyze the data as before.
+Run the following code:

 ```python
 # Find all unique routes in the column-oriented data